mopidy/mopidy/docs/installation/raspberrypi.rst

 Installation on Raspberry Pi
 ****************************

-As of early August, 2012, running Mopidy on a `Raspberry Pi
+Mopidy runs nicely on a `Raspberry Pi <http://www.raspberrypi.org/>`_.
-<http://www.raspberrypi.org/>`_ is possible, although there are a few
-significant drawbacks to doing so.
-This document is intended to help you get Mopidy running on your Raspberry Pi and to document the progress made and issues surrounding running Mopidy on the Raspberry Pi.

 As of January 2013, Mopidy will run with Spotify support on both the armel (soft-float) and armhf (hard-float) architectures, which includes the Raspbian distribution.